 Both experienced and novice property flippers tend to run into problems, despite their best intentions.
 Here are some of the most common property flipping errors people are likely to make:

-3. Borrowing too much: Rather than taking out a mortgage, most house flippers rely on the services of hard money lenders.
-While these types of loans are lucrative for experienced flippers, first time investors can find themselves struggling to keep up with the aggressive loan scheduling.
+Rather than taking out a mortgage, most house flippers rely on the services of hard money lenders.
+While these types of loans are lucrative for experienced flippers, first-time investors can find themselves struggling to keep up with the aggressive loan scheduling.

 Fundamental for successful flipping

-Successful real estate flippers know there are common traits and fundamentals necessary to executing a profitable flip.
+Successful real estate flippers know there are common traits and fundamentals necessary for executing a profitable flip.

 You should have these things figured out before you attempt to buy a distressed property.
 For instance, you shouldn’t buy a flipping opportunity because you need cash to complete your next transaction.
 Instead, only purchase a flipping property when you already have the cash necessary to see this opportunity through.